Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Simulation Study on Mouse Tumor Growth Data

-since $g(0)$ is necessarily a very small value in this application.
-This means that the simple linear regression slope estimator for the model $\log(y)$ versus $\log(x)$ is an estimator for $1/(1-\alpha)$.
-We use this to estimate $\alpha$.
+since $g(0)$ is necessarily very small in this application.
+This implies that the slope from simple linear regression of $\log(y)$ on $\log(t)$ estimates $1/(1-\alpha)$, which we use to obtain $\widehat{\alpha}$.
 Given this estimate, we then estimate $\lambda$ by applying nonlinear least-squares to the model

-This is, once more, based on an approximation to the explicit DE solution given at (\ref{eqn:soln}).